zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Authentication requests now utilize SAF as the authentication provider.
 API ML can run without zOSMF present on the system.

+### apiml.security.zosmf.applid

+When z/OSMF is used as an authentication provider, to allow client certificate authentication it is necessary to provide valid APPLID.
+The API ML authenticates to the z/OSMF via generation of the passticket and using it to authenticate to the z/OSMF.
+The value in the default installation of the z/OSMF is IZUDFLT.
+To change the value to another one use the following procedure.

+**Follow these steps:**

+1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+2. Find the line that contains the `-Dapiml.security.zosmf.applid=IZUDFLT` parameter and set the value to the APPLID you use.
+3. Restart Zowe&trade.

+The provided APPLID will be used for generation of the passticket in case of the x509 client certificate authentication.

 ## Retry policy

 In default configuration, retry for all requests is disabled, with one exception: the server retries `GET` requests that finish with status code `503`.